nprapps/app-template/PROJECT_README.md

 These assets will be deployed, but will not be committed to the repository.
 This both makes cloning the repository faster and also makes it easier to open source new projects.

+If you are going to make any changes to local assets, run ```fab sync_assets``` before you make your changes to ensure you have the latest version.

 Adding a page to the site
 -------------------------